stars-dream/rustdesk/README.md

 The best open source remote desktop software. [rustdesk-server](https://github.com/rustdesk/rustdesk-server) and mobile version are not open source yet.

+> You can write your own rustdesk-server, the protocol is [open sourced](https://github.com/rustdesk/rustdesk/tree/master/src/rendezvous_mediator.rs).
+You just need some time to understand, instead you can buy me a cup of tea, **:)**

 [**BINARY DOWNLOAD**](https://github.com/rustdesk/rustdesk/releases)

 Desktop versions use [sciter](https://sciter.com/) as GUI sdk.